|

 Environmental Applications

 Now, let’s talk about how dipole and quadrupole fields are doing their part for the environment.
 In ion trap mass spectrometry, these fields play a critical role in analyzing environmental samples.
 They help scientists identify pollutants and their concentrations in air, water, and soil.
 That means we can better understand and combat environmental issues.
+Also, some sensors use these fields to detect pollutants in the air and water.

 Industrial Applications